gpilgrim2670/MastersPostal/README.md

 ## Value Added Results

 Results with [additional calculated statistics](https://github.com/gpilgrim2670/MastersPostal/blob/master/Postal_All.csv) (split times, athlete and club ranking etc.) are also available in this repo.

-Column definitions are as follows:
+### Glossary of Column Values

-### The following values refer to the athlete listed in 'Name'
+#### The following values refer to the athlete listed in 'Name'

 **Place:** Order of finish for an athlete in a given age group, gender and year